Homework is an essential part of Cognitive-Behavioral Therapy (CBT; Beck, 2011; Mausbach, Moore, Roesch, Cardenas, & Patterson, 2010).

 Families, like individuals, are susceptible to times of stress and disruptions because of life changes such as illness, caring for others, and job and financial insecurity.

-The following exercises are all valuable for managing stress and improving calm; they can help protect clients from the effects of anxiety and depression.
+The following exercises are all valuable for helping clients with the effects of anxiety and depression.

 Using Care Pathways & Quenza’s Pathway Builder